Slash raises $100M Series C at a $1.4B valuation

 One routing number for 13 million members

-Navy Federal Credit Union, the largest credit union in the world by both assets and membership, uses a single routing number for every account: 256074974.
-With over $165 billion in assets and more than 13 million members, Navy Federal is larger than most regional banks, yet its single routing number reflects the operational simplicity of its credit union charter.
+Navy Federal Credit Union is the largest credit union in the world by both assets and membership — over $165 billion in assets and more than 13 million members.
+Despite a scale that rivals most regional banks, Navy Federal uses a single routing number for every account: 256074974.

-Founded in 1933 as the Navy Department Employees Credit Union with just seven members, the institution expanded eligibility over the decades to include all branches of the armed forces, the Department of Defense, and their families.
-Despite this growth, Navy Federal has never acquired another institution, which is why a single routing number still covers every member.
+Founded in 1933 as the Navy Department Employees Credit Union with just seven members, Navy Federal expanded eligibility over the decades to include all branches of the armed forces, the Department of Defense, and their families.
+It has never acquired another institution, which is why one routing number still covers every member.

 How credit union routing numbers differ from bank routing numbers

-Credit unions participate in the same ACH and Fedwire systems as commercial banks, and their routing numbers follow the identical nine-digit ABA format.
-The functional difference is institutional: because credit unions are member-owned cooperatives rather than shareholder-driven corporations, they tend to grow more conservatively and avoid the acquisition chains that leave big banks with dozens of legacy routing numbers.
+Credit unions participate in the same ACH and Fedwire systems as commercial banks and use the identical nine-digit ABA format.
+The difference is institutional: credit unions are member-owned cooperatives rather than shareholder-driven corporations, so they tend to grow more conservatively and avoid the acquisition chains that leave big banks with dozens of legacy routing numbers.
+Navy Federal's operational simplicity is a direct result of that structure.

-Navy Federal also participates in the shared branching network through CO-OP, giving members access to over 5,000 shared branch locations.
-This hybrid of digital-first operations with physical access points distinguishes Navy Federal from purely online banks.
+Navy Federal also participates in the CO-OP shared branching network, giving members access to over 5,000 shared branch locations — a hybrid of digital-first operations and physical access that distinguishes it from purely online institutions.

-Navy Federal demonstrates that scale and simplicity can coexist - one routing number serving millions.
-Slash was built on that same conviction for business banking: a single account with straightforward details, no legacy routing number lookups, and modern tools like unlimited virtual cards, automated receipt matching, and real-time spend visibility that credit unions and traditional banks simply were not designed to offer.
+Navy Federal proves that scale and simplicity can coexist — one routing number serving millions.
+Slash was built on that same conviction for business banking: a single account with straightforward details, no legacy routing number lookups, and modern tools like unlimited virtual cards, automated receipt matching, and real-time spend visibility that credit unions and traditional banks weren't designed to offer.

 Browse routing numbers